dddrrreee/cs140e-21win-dev/labs/2-bootloader/PRELAB.md

 ##### `unix-side` directory

+The unix side code is split into two directories:
-The `unix-side` directory holds all the UNIX side code.
-In it, the
+   1. The `2-bootloader/unix-side` directory holds the UNIX side code bootloader code.
-   - `unix-side/libunix` directory holds useful helper routines that your UNIX bootloader code will use (as well as subsequent labs).
+   2. `cs140e-21win-dev/libunix` directory holds useful helper routines that your UNIX bootloader code will use (as well as subsequent labs).
       These routines are all described in `libunix/libunix.h`.